-The wickedness of the people of Sodom is well attested in ancient Jewish writings yet the Biblical witness never links Sodom to homosexuality.
+The wickedness of Sodom is well attested in ancient Jewish writings yet the biblical witness never links Sodom to homosexuality.

 Reproduction of an ancient Hebrew scroll.

-Near the time of Christ, Jewish philosophers began to reinterpret the Sodom story to reflect the views of Greek philosophers, including Plato’s views of human sexuality.
-This Hellenistic influence is reflected in The Sibylline Oracles, 163-45 BC, where the emerging Jewish reinterpretation, points out Roman pederasty and male prostitution as sin.
+Around the time of Christ, Talmudic scholars reacting to cultural pressure, allowed Platonic philosophy to influence their interpretation of Genesis 19.
+1700 years after events in Sodom, Jewish philosophers began to reinterpret the Sodom story to reflect the views of Greek philosophers, including Plato’s view of human sexuality.
+This Hellenistic influence is reflected in the Sibylline Oracles, where the emerging Jewish reinterpretation, links Roman pederasty and prostitution to sinful Sodom.

 The Jews of the Diaspora faced a desperate situation.
-Because of their sin of idolatry, God had driven the Jews from Palestine and scattered them (the Diaspora) throughout the known world.
+Because of their sin of idolatry, God had driven the Jews from the land of Israel and scattered them, via the Diaspora, throughout the known world.

 Bas relief of an ancient fertility goddess.